whitebelyash/MoltenVK-RDR2/README.md

 This is a MoltenVK fork containing an extremely small hack to boot RDR2 Vulkan on Apple GPUs.
 AMD/Intel are still broken (MTLCommandBuffer execution timeout)
 DX12 backend requires VKD3D and this setup is known to work only under CrossOver.
-(at this moment it also ships an unmerged PR from the main MVK repo - I haven't noticed any changes of implemented primitive restart control, but still nice to have less spam in logs)
+~~(at this moment it also ships an unmerged PR from the main MVK repo - I haven't noticed any changes of implemented primitive restart control, but still nice to have less spam in logs)~~

 Tested on Apple M1.

 What's borked:
-* Missing water reflections/waves - probably caused by incorrect image layouts(?) - needs checking on Honeykrisp.
+* [ ] Missing water reflections/waves - probably caused by incorrect image layouts(?) - needs checking on Honeykrisp.
+Isn't broken on D3DMetal.
-* Flickering trees/objects - missing gl_CullDistance might be the reason, however, some of this is also present on Honeykrisp.
+* [x] Flickering trees/objects - missing gl_CullDistance might be the reason, however, some of this is also present on Honeykrisp - Fixed by disabling MTLHeaps (gl_CullDistance is not a culprit)

 Compile with Metal Private API enabled and use the `wine@devel` package from homebrew - don't forget to replace the MoltenVK dylib.